Chapter 4123-3 Claims Procedure

 (C) For purposes of this rule, in the case of individuals who have received a commutation of permanent total disability benefits pursuant to the provisions of section 4123.64 of the Revised Code, payments from the disabled workers’ relief fund shall be calculated as if such commutation had not been made.

-(C) The bureau shall conduct ninety day examinations for employees of self-insuring employers upon the request of the self-insuring employer.
+(E) The bureau shall conduct ninety day examinations for employees of self-insuring employers upon the request of the self-insuring employer.
 A self-insuring employer may determine that a ninety day examination is not necessary, and in that instance may decide not to request such examination be conducted by the bureau.
 At the appropriate time thereafter, the self-insuring employer may request that the ninety day examination be conducted.
+The self-insuring employer shall pay for the ninety day examination, as well as all reasonable expenses associated with the ninety day examination.

 (A) The procedures of this rule shall apply to the settlement of state fund injury and occupational disease claims.

-(B) The employer or the claimant shall file an application for approval of settlement agreement on the appropriate form with the administrator of workers’ compensation.
-Each application shall include the signature of the claimant and the employer, except as follows:
+(B) The employer or the claimant shall file an application for approval of settlement agreement on the appropriate form with the administrator of workers' compensation.
+Each application shall include the signature of the claimant and the employer, or their authorized legal representative, except as follows:

 (1) A claimant may file an application without an employer’s signature in the following situations: